stan/reveal/README.markdown

   <li>Cleaned javascript and restructured to make it clearer</li>
   <li>Cleaned css and added 'x' close button hover effect</li>
 </ul>
+<p>I won't be updating jQuery to 1.7 using on/off.
+Using live provides backward compatibility down to jQuery 1.4, and 1.7 feels like an in-the-middle version, containing past and future features.
+Perhaps when 1.8 or later is released I will branch.</p>
 <h1>Reveal: A jQuery Plugin For Modals</h1>
 <p>Reveal is a jQuery plugin for dead simple modals that comes with some sexy base CSS and can be implemented programatically or with the new HTML5 custom data attributes (data-attribute).</p><br />
 <h3>Download & Documentation </h3>